2017 Favored Disc Roundup

 I once showed up at the New Beverly Theater on a weeknight for an announced screening of Howard Hughes’ Scarface and Hell’s Angels, only to be told by showman Sherman Torgan that he’d just been served with a cease and desist letter from the Caddo Company.
-Yet another Hughes’ productions kept in the deep freeze for half a century is this madcap Ben Hecht / Charles MacArthur comedy, directed by Lewis Milestone.
-Not only is the print source from the Hughes vault look like it was filmed yesterday, it differs from the terrible-looking version critics knew, which was actually an international version with dumbed-down alternate dialogue.
-Now we can see and hear real pre-Code cursing, just the way we like it.
+Yet another Hughes’ productions kept in the deep freeze for half a century is this madcap Ben Hecht / Charles MacArthur comedy directed by Lewis Milestone.
+Not only does the print source from the Hughes vault look like it was filmed yesterday, it differs from the terrible-looking version critics knew, which was actually an international version with dumbed-down alternate dialogue.
+Now we can hear real pre-Code cursing just the way we like it.
 This original has better newsroom patter and tighter editing.
 Criterion pairs it with a beautiful remaster of the Howard Hawks remake, with Cary Grant and Rosalind Russell.

 KL Studio Classics

 This science fiction-disaster fantasy may be the first post-apocalyptic movie in the modern sense, with gangs of survivors fighting for survival (and sex) in a ruined world.
-RKO apparently thought so little of the film that it was sold to Republic so that its spectacular special effects sequence, the destruction of New York City by earthquake and flood, could be used in action serials.
+RKO apparently thought so little of the film that they sold it to Republic so that its spectacular special effects sequence, the destruction of New York City by earthquake and flood, could be used in action serials.
 Simply discarded, the original movie was deemed lost until 1981, when a battered print surfaced in Rome and was identified by none other than Forrest J. Ackerman of Famous Monsters of Filmland magazine.
 It had been released on VHS tape, looking ragged and dubbed in Italian with English subtitles.
 But just last year, an original nitrate dupe in fine shape turned up.
 Again, another movie is taken off the ‘lost’ column.
 The fact that it’s 35mm film helps, because after 120 years we still work with that format.
 By contrast, we can no longer play many 2-inch video tapes from the 1960s.
 If a cache of movies stored on today’s digital media were to be rediscovered a hundred years from now, do you think the technology to play them back will still exist?
 This is why, as a part of serious (and seriously funded) restorations, rights holders make low contrast 35mm backup film copies of their final digital outputs — newly formulated archival film stocks might last a lot longer than a hundred years.
 An extra plus on this disc is a commentary by Richard Harland Smith.

 Erik the Conqueror